 If I Climb Can I Be Prosecuted?

-All Aboriginal sites in NSW are protected under the National Parks and Wildlife Act 1974, and it is an offence to damage or destroy them (this includes collecting artefacts) without written permission of the NSW Office of Environment and Heritage (OEH).
+All Aboriginal sites in NSW are protected under the National Parks and Wildlife Act 1974, and it is an offence to damage or destroy them (this includes collecting artefacts) without written permission of the NSW Government.
 The penalties for harming an Aboriginal site (which could include graffiti, inserting bolts and unintended harm) are up to $275,000 and one year’s imprisonment for individuals and $1.1 million for corporations.
 Defence against prosecution depends on whether someone has done sufficient ‘due diligence’.
 Sandstone overhangs have high potential for Aboriginal heritage and therefore rock climbing can be seen as a high risk activity that could impact an Aboriginal site.

 Rock climbing is restricted in many National Parks and Council reserves for this and other reasons.
 Rangers and Compliance Officers will take actions to prosecute climbers if Aboriginal sites are being harmed.